What bonsai soil should i use for outside

 Keep in mind that different species of bonsai trees have different soil requirements.
 It is crucial to research and understand the specific needs of your outdoor bonsai tree to choose the most suitable soil mix for it.
 Some trees may require a blend of different soil types to provide the ideal conditions for growth.

-See also How to make bamboo bonsai tree
+See also How do you look after a bonsai tree

 Remember to regularly monitor the moisture levels of your bonsai soil and water accordingly.
 Outdoor bonsai trees may require more frequent watering due to environmental factors such as sunlight, wind, and temperature.
 Adequate watering and proper soil composition will help ensure the overall health and longevity of your outdoor bonsai trees.